 The DFM Module is logged in with a dedicated service account and operates with the privileges of the account.
 Log in with the account you used during the installation.

 8.1.
 Terminate Services

-If there are active services, terminate them.
+If there are active services, terminate them. (sudo is required in root mode.)

 [STEP01] Check if there are any running or exited services.
 If they exist, we need to terminate them.